calipho-sib/nextprot-docs/pages/learn-search-results.md

 #Search results

-While the search in the protein section makes use of the information in all isoforms, the results are provided as “entries” and not isoforms.
+While the search in the protein section makes use of the information in all isoforms, the results are provided as "entries" and not isoforms.

 Search results are shown in one of two formats: **Summary** and **Details (default).**